ProkopHapala/SimpleSimulationEngine/encyclopedia/space_warfare/01_Tactics.md

 - a ship may pretend to have weaker engines for a long time and only just before the engagement briefly switch to an overthrust mode,
 - this may allow it to exit the enemy’s effective range if the pursuing ship cannot generate comparable thrust.

-Such a maneuver is, however, **very expensive in \(\Delta v\)** and usually leaves the ship with severely limited options for the rest of the campaign.
+Such a maneuver is, however, **very expensive in $(\Delta v)$** and usually leaves the ship with severely limited options for the rest of the campaign.
 The decision whether to spend this "trick" depends critically on the technical parameters of both ships.
 Keeping those parameters secret greatly complicates the enemy’s planning.

 ## 5. Internal and external maneuvers